AI/ autonomous-weapons · drones · ukraine · military-ai

-Ukrainian firm says autonomous drones killed Russian soldiers in test
+A Ukrainian drone maker says its fully autonomous drones killed Russian soldiers in a battlefield test two years ago.
+The evidence is thin.

 TR